Have you ever mistakenly told someone that your favorite reptile is a frog?

 Reptiles have fully developed lungs.
 Some reptiles have mechanisms that assist in their breathing.
 For example, aquatic turtles have more permeable skin, similar to amphibians, but they still rely on their lungs to breathe.

 The breathing patterns of turtles are unique and a topic of ongoing study.
-Some of them do not breath when their legs are retracted into their shell.
+Some of them do not breathe when their legs are retracted into their shell.

 Some reptiles spend little to no time in the water, while others, like crocodiles, spend much of their time in or near water.